Skip to content

 go run . --env=./.env

-Start Service Using Environment Variables
+Start Services Using Environment Variables

 shell